MicrosoftDocs/power-platform/power-platform/admin/monitoring/monitoring-overview.md

 (image)

 ## Overview
 The monitoring overview exists to bring attention to resources with degraded operational health and highlight which resources have opportunities for improvement.
 Since Power Apps are the first resources to appear in monitoring experiences, the cards highlight apps where end users face obstacles accessing an app or they have higher wait times to use the app.
-As more resources and metrics appear in monitoring, this experience evolves to bring attention to more than apps.
+As more resources and metrics appear in monitoring, this experience will evolve to bring attention to more than apps.

 ## Products
 The products view allows you to compare health metrics across a pool of common resources, such as apps, and select a resource to view its health metrics, recommendations, and logs.